Donald L. Barlett: Early life and education

-Barlett was raised in Johnstown, Pennsylvania.
-He attended Penn State University.
+Donald Leon Barlett was born on July 17, 1936 in DuBois, Pennsylvania, to James and Mary (née Wineberg) Barlett.
+He grew up in Johnstown, Pennsylvania, and attended Penn State University from 1954 to 1955.

 Career

-After Penn State, Barlett served three years as a special agent with the U.S. Army Counter Intelligence Corps until 1956, when he began his journalistic career as a reporter for the Reading (Pennsylvania) Times.
-Nine years later he became an investigative journalist for The Plain Dealer, and later took similar jobs with The Chicago Daily News and The Philadelphia Inquirer, where he was to join his collaborator James B. Steele.
+After Penn State, Barlett served as a special agent with the U.S. Army Counter Intelligence Corps for three years until 1956, when he began his journalistic career as a reporter for the Reading (Pennsylvania) Times.
+Nine years later he became an investigative journalist for The Plain Dealer, and later took similar jobs with The Chicago Daily News and The Philadelphia Inquirer, where he met his collaborator James B. Steele.
 In 1997, Barlett and Steele became editors-at-large for Time.
 In 2006, they moved to Vanity Fair as contributing editors.
-Over the years, Barlett and Steele wrote on such diverse topics as crime, housing, nuclear waste, tax loopholes, the decline of the middle class's standard of living, Howard Hughes, the role of big money in politics, oil prices, immigration, and health care.
+Over the years, Barlett and Steele wrote about diverse topics including crime, economics, politics, and health care.